mkonrad/streamlit-authn/README.md

     main()
 `

-This application is now runnable.
-Run the following to start the application:
+AUTHn! is now runnable.
+Run the following command to start the the server:

 Ensure the virtual environment is activated prior to launching Streamlit.